marcusfreitasantos/dogs/README.md

 ## About the project
 This project is part of the content of ReactJS course from [origamid](https://origamid.com).
 It is a social network for people who love dogs and love to share photos about their pets.
-Using this platform the user can create his own profile, publish photos and data about a dog, comment in other user's posts, see some stats and also a news feed.
+Using this platform the user can create his own profile, publish photos and data about their dog, comment in other user's posts, see some stats and also a news feed.
+This project was made using React.JS for the front-end and Wordpress Rest API for back-end and database.

 ## Buit with
 React.js